holepunchto/hypercore/README.md

 }
 ```

-Signers are an array of object with the following structure:
+Signers are an array of objects with the following structure:

 ```
 {